What is customer experience (CX)?

 Submissions and votes for product ideas

-What is a good vs. bad customer experience?
-No simple answer exists to this question.
-Customer types vary widely between industries, product categories, demographics, and more — as do their perceptions of what makes good or bad CX.
+There is no simple answer to this question.
+Customer types vary widely between industries, product categories, demographics, and more — as do their perceptions of what makes good or bad customer experience.
 Conducting customer research and crafting personas will help you understand what your target buyers want out of their interactions with a brand or product.